-Pano5+1 is an ideal equipment for perfect 360°„ photography.
+Pano5+1 is a revolutionary equipment for perfect 360°„ photography.
 This patented product enables the users to shoot spherical panorama with one GoPro camera (Hero4, 3+, 3) in about one minute, and get them highly accurate and easy-to-stitch panoramic compositions.
 Still, it could be used on not only all kinds of tripods, but also many kinds of beverage bottles to set up an unobtrusive support.

 (Free shipping on orders over US$50)